Neural-network analysis of Parton Distribution Functions from Ioffe-time pseudodistributions: Lattice data and observables

 The evolution term $B\left(w\right)$ also connects pseudo-ITD points having different values of $z^2$: considering for example the real part, from Eqs.~\eqref{eq:Reppdf},~\eqref{eq:ReC} it follows

 which relates the real part of the pseudo-ITD point at the scale $z^2$ with the one having the same Ioffe time at the scale $z_0^2$~\cite{Orginos:2017kos,Karpie:2017bzm}.

 In the present work, we will consider the data for reduced pseudo-ITD from Refs.~\cite{Joo:2019jct, Joo:2020spy}: the datasets presented in Ref.~\cite{Joo:2019jct} have been produced starting from three different lattice ensembles, denoted as \textit{fine}, \textit{big} and \textit{coarse} and which differ for the volume and lattice spacing used in the simulations.
-They have been produced using values of the pion mass ranging from 390 MeV (\textit{fine}) to 415 MeV (\textit{coarse} and \textit{big}).
+They have been produced using values of the pion mass ranging from 358 MeV (\textit{fine}) to 415 MeV (\textit{coarse} and \textit{big}).
 In the present work we will focus on the datapoints produced from the \textit{fine} ensemble, while those from the \textit{coarse} and \textit{big} ones will be used to estimate systematic effects due to continuum limit and finite lattice volume.
-We will also consider pseudo-ITD points presented in Ref.~\cite{Joo:2020spy}, produced at the physical pion mass.
+We will also consider pseudo-ITD points presented in Ref.~\cite{Joo:2020spy}, produced using pion mass equal to 172 MeV.
 Following the original convention of Ref.~\cite{Joo:2020spy} we will denote the corresponding lattice ensemble as \textit{170}.
-These four ensembles of $2+1$ flavor lattice QCD were generated by the JLab/W\&M collaboration using clover Wilson fermions and a tree level tadpole-improved Symanzik gauge action.
+Points from the ensemble \textit{280}, presented in the same paper and produced using similar lattice spacing and pion mass 278 MeV, will be used to estimate the pion mass effects in the analyses for the ensembles fine and 170.
+These five ensembles of $2+1$ flavor lattice QCD were generated by the JLab/W\&M collaboration using clover Wilson fermions and a tree level tadpole-improved Symanzik gauge action.
 One iteration of stout smearing with the weight $ \rho = 0.125$ for the staples is used in the fermion action.
 A direct consequence of the stout smearing is that the value of the tadpole corrected tree-level clover coefficient $c_{\rm SW}$ used is very close to the non-perturbative value determined, a posteriori, using the Schr\"odinger functional method.
 The detailed features of these ensembles are reported in Tab.~\ref{tab:data}, together with the number of reduced pseudo-ITD datapoints $n_{\text{dat}}$ computed from each of them.

 Given a set of lattice data for the real and imaginary part of the reduced pseudo-ITD, the distributions $T_3$ and $V_3$ can be extracted from them through a standard minimum-$\chi^2$ fit, following the approach described in Refs.~\cite{Cichy2019,DelDebbio:2020cbz}: the unknown $x$-dependence of the PDFs is parameterized at the chosen scale $\mu^2$, using a suitable parametric form, whose best parameters are determined minimizing the $\chi^2$ built using Eqs.~\eqref{eq:Reppdf},~\eqref{eq:Imppdf} and the corresponding lattice results.
 In this work we will perform this exercise using the {\tt NNPDF} fitting framework, running the same machinery commonly used to extract PDFs from experimental data, already applied to lattice results in Ref.~\cite{Cichy2019}.
 In the following we briefly recall its main relevant features, referring to Ref.~\cite{Cichy2019} for more details.